 Learn more. . .

-Interactive visual tools for mapping issues, arguments and information are the focus of a longitudinal research program, reflected in the books, papers, projects and impact outlined below.
+Interactive visual tools for mapping wicked problems are the focus of a longitudinal research program, reflected in the books, papers, projects and impact outlined below.

 Selvin, A. and Buckingham Shum, S. (2015).
 Constructing Knowledge Art: An Experiential Perspective on Crafting Participatory Representations.
 Human-Centred Informatics Series (Ed.
 John M. Carroll).
 Morgan & Claypool.